HQC2015/Labyrinth-3/Tasks.md

 # TODOs

 ## Creational patterns
-* Implement factory method for player
+* Implement Fluent Interface for player DONEDONEDONE
 * Implement singleton for game board DONEDONEDONE
-* Implement prototype to import tiles and walls in game board
+* Implement prototype for tiles in game board ( THIS CANNOT BE DONE FOR TILES, MAYBE WE SHOULD COMBINE PROTOTYPE + MEMENTO FOR GAME )
+* Implement Lazy Initialization for symbols DONEDONEDONE

 ## Behaviour patterns
 * Implement Visitor for scoreboard